 Battery monitors are like the gas gauge in you car, they tell you the state of charge, how much power you have left an...
 Leave it to say that they do a lot more than a gas gauge!
 An amp-hour meter is great real-time indicator of your systemís condition.
-As you use power, the meter counts how many amp-hours are used.
+As you use power, the meter registers how many amp-hours are used.
 As the battery is charged, the meter goes backwards, toward zero.
 When the battery is full, the meter reads zero.

 A battery monitor is only at accurate as its programming.
 Prior to inputting data readings should be cross checked with accurate voltage meter and accurate hydrometer readings.
 Once programmed Battery monitor accuracy should be verified monthly against hydrometer readings.